Master of Science in Imaging Sciences

 The program builds upon the foundation of knowledge from a bachelor’s degree and specific science-related prerequisites for admission to better prepare students to acquire the advanced skills provided in the curriculum.
 Application materials must be submitted through ahcas.liaisoncas.com.
 The following minimum requirements will be applied:

-• International applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language examination (TOEFL) with a minimum score of 84; English language test for study (IELTS) score of 7.0; or and Duolingo score of 115.
-A waiver of this requirement may be requested if the individual has graduated from a United States high school or a higher education degree program (associate’s or higher), or one of its English-speaking protectorates.
+- International applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language examination (TOEFL) with a minimum score of 84, English language test for study (IELTS) score of 7.0, or a Duolingo score of 115.
+A waiver of this requirement may be requested if the individual has graduated from a United States high school, a higher education degree program (associate’s or higher), or one of its English-speaking protectorates.

 Science and Math Prerequisites